javieraugustoalba/matchesApp/README.md

 I used RestSharp for manage API Rest Resquest and Newtonsoft for serialize and deserialize objects from this response to models in c#.

+You only need to have Visual Studio 2019 to run this app and also restore packages (in case of that RestSharp reference generates some issue only).